Matthew Adamson

 Social Work and Criminal Justice

-Professor Adamson joined Olivet's full-time faculty in 2015.
-He teaches courses in police and society, criminal law, criminal procedure, and fundamentals of police training.
-He enjoys working as the coordinator in the Law Enforcement Concentration, preparing students for a future in federal, state, municipal, and county law enforcement.
+Dr. Matthew Adamson joined Olivet’s full-time faculty in 2015.
+He serves as the Criminal Justice Program Director and enjoys working as the coordinator in the Law Enforcement Concentration, preparing students for a future in federal, state, municipal, and county law enforcement.
+He’s dedicated to experiential learning and teaches courses in police and society, criminal law, criminal procedure, and fundamentals of police training.

-Professor Adamson has been an active member of Calvary Bible Church in Bourbonnais since 1990, where he has served in leadership as an elder and deacon, in men's ministry, and as teacher of adult and junior high school ministries.
-He has also participated in AWANA and Vacation Bible School, led home Bible studies, and operates on several para-church boards, and contributed in several overseas mission trips.
+Dr. Adamson has been an active member of Calvary Bible Church in Bourbonnais since 1990, where he has served in leadership as an elder and deacon, in men’s ministry, and as a teacher of adult and junior high school ministries.
+He has also participated in AWANA and Vacation Bible School, led home Bible studies, operated on several para-church boards, and participated in several overseas mission trips.